MayankMishra4998/JavaScript-LeetCode/README.md

 factorial accepts a single integer n and returns 1 if n <= 1 or factorial(n - 1) * n otherwise.

 # Qus 13 :-
+Given a function fn, return a new function that is identical to the original function except that it ensures fn is called at most once.

+The first time the returned function is called, it should return the same result as fn.
+Every subsequent time it is called, it should return undefined.